bugii/SME-Group1/README.md

 ##### Analyzing microservices

+It should be pointed out that there are two possible ways of analyzing dependencies for projects with a microservices architecture, namely either *statically* or *dynamically*.
+While the first one analyzes static configuration files, such as docker compose for instance, the latter looks at the system at runtime.
+Since in this project we performed a static analyis, it would be very interesting to see how a dynamic approach compares to our results.

-After having downloaded all the latest releases of all the projects onto disk, the goal was to additionally get the following information for all of them:
+After having downloaded all the latest releases in the previous part, the goal was to additionally get the following information for all of them:

 1. Number of microservices
 2. Size of each microservice
+3. Dependencies between microservices

+Here, we would like to point out that the size of a project does not necessarily correcty describe the project complexity because certain images might be simply bigger because of the underlying technology, not the code itself.
+In case of a dynamic analyis approach, there could be some other interesting indicators for complexity, such as number of API calls between the services for example.

 In order to get the actual size of all the microservices for each project, the docker image directory was changed to an external hard drive.
 That way we could prevent our machine from running out of memory and we did not have to delete all the images after each project, which would have been very inefficient in case of docker (because internally it uses a hashing mechanism for efficien storage of docker images).
-On Ubuntu, the default location for storing docker images can be changed by creating the following file:
+On Ubuntu, the default location for storing docker images can be changed by creating the following file: /etc/docker/deamon.json.
-/etc/docker/deamon.json.
 Add the following code snippet to the file, where "/mnt/hdd/docker" is replaced by your desired destination path:

 ```json
 {